GuanceCloud/datakit/internal/export/doc/en/inputs/proxy.md

 - Without MITM, the TPS is 1600/0.249329709 = 6417/Sec
 - With MITM, the TPS decrease to 1600/29.454341333 = 54/sec

-So we do **NOT** recomment to enable MITM, it's a settings for debugging or testing.
+So we do **NOT** recommend to enable MITM, it's a settings for debugging or testing.